github/form-templates/README.md

 ## Current Templates

 - **[collaboration_ready_repository.yaml](https://github.com/github/form-templates/blob/main/.github/ISSUE_TEMPLATE/collaboration_ready_repository.yaml)** provides a checklist to ensure your repository is ready for collaboration.
+Read more about [collaboration-ready repositories on the GitHub Blog](https://github.blog/2023-08-04-a-checklist-and-guide-to-get-your-repository-collaboration-ready/)!

 ## Usage